Sarangani: Demographics

-The population of Sarangani in the 2020 census was 558,946 people, with a density of sigfig 558,946/3,601.25.
+The population of Sarangani in the 2024 census was 580,915 people, with a density of sigfig 580,915/3,601.25.

 Religion

 Christianity is the majority religion in the province with a total of 79% (48% Roman Catholicism and 31% evangelicals).
 Other religious minorities are Islam (9%) and Iglesia ni Cristo (2%).
 The remainder is usually divided among other Christian churches.
 The majority of Muslims are from the Sangil, Maguindanao, and Kalagan ethnic groups.
 Furthermore, there are quite a few individuals who have converted to Islam, also known as Balik Islam (reverting to Islam).

 Ethnic groups

-Sarangani has a huge ethnic diversity, such as Lumads, consisting of Blaan, T'boli, Tagakaulo, Kalagan, Manobo, Ubo, Moro Muslims, and Christian settlers.
-Muslims comprise 7 ethnic groups, Lumads 17 ethnic groups, and Christian migrant settlers, at least 20 ethnic groups.
+Sarangani has a huge ethnic diversity, such as Lumads, consisting of Blaan, T'boli, Tagakaulo, Kalagan, Manobo, Ubo, Moro Muslims, and Christian settlers, mainly from Cebu, Bohol, Siquijor, Negros and Panay in Visayas and Ilocandia and Cagayan Valley in Luzon Muslims comprise 7 ethnic groups, Lumads 17 ethnic groups, and Christian migrant settlers, at least 20 ethnic groups.
 Sarangani and Sangil peoples, although no longer dominant, still have a presence here.
 Being one of the most ethnically and linguistically diverse regions in Mindanao.

 The Blaan people are the largest minority and are spread across the municipalities of Malapatan, Glan, Alabel, Maasim, and Malungon.
 Most of Blaan people lives in Malapatan, constituting 37% of the municipality's population.
 Other ethnic groups, such as the Maguindanao people reside in the municipalities of Malapatan, Maitum, and Maasim, the T'boli people mostly reside in Maitum, Kiamba, and Maasim, while the Tagakaulo people is almost entirely in Malungon.
 Cebuano settlers are found in Glan and Alabel, Ilonggo (Hiligaynon) are located in Malungon, while Ilocano mostly live in Kiamba and Maitum.

 Thus, the mixed population of Sarangani is quite diverse, with the language of the Christian settlers being used commonly by both Moro Muslims and natives, consisting of the Blaan and Cebuano-speaking Muslims on the east coast, the Tboli, Manobo, and Ilocano-speaking Muslims on the west coast, and the Ilonggo-speaking Blaan and Tagakaulo peoples of the northern highlands.